Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 There are two ways to integrate Jenkins with Azure Pipelines:

-* One way is to  **run CI jobs in Jenkins** seperately.
+* One way is to  **run CI jobs in Jenkins** separately.
 This involves configuration of a CI pipeline in Jenkins and a web hook in Azure DevOps that invokes the CI process when source code is pushed to a repository or a branch.

 * The alternate way is to **wrap a Jenkins CI job inside an Azure pipeline**.
 In this approach, a build definition will be configured in Azure Pipelines to use the **Jenkins** tasks to invoke a CI job in Jenkins, download and publish the artifacts produced by Jenkins.